 6. Location, Location, and Location!

-This one’s a golden tip on how to improve and learn how to manage a remote team productivity.
+This one’s a golden tip on how to improve and managing a remote teams’ productivity.
 You need to have an office of some sort where you can work.
 It could be your dining table, a study room, or a certain corner of your bedroom where you can work without getting carried away by too many distractions.

 Fun Fact: Did you know that Dalton Trumbo wrote his bestsellers while he was in a bathtub.